Tag Archives: mental health

 General Practitioner knowledge and training is lacking.

-If you are brave enough to go and be honest with your family doctor about your coping methods: whether it be drug use, alcohol abuse, or a tendency to cut, your GP will be happy to prescribe you an anti-depressant and refer you a psychiatrist.
+If you are brave enough to go and be honest with your family doctor about your coping methods: whether it be drug use, alcohol abuse, or a tendency to cut, your GP will be happy to prescribe you an anti-depressant and refer you to a psychiatrist.
 There will be no follow-up, just an assumption that you are indeed taking the meds (which clearly do the trick but take weeks to kick in) and an acute oblivion to the fact that the earliest shrink appointment is several months away.

-Human Resources department are enough to drive anyone crazy.
+Human Resources department is enough to drive anyone crazy.
 The forms required to take leave when you are in crisis fail to have a section for mental illness or depression and even when your doctor has filled it out to the best of their abilities given the irrelevant space, HR will reject the request for leave.

 How do they expect someone struggling to get their life back not to feel helpless and dejected if they cannot get themselves to work or do their job?

-Finally, five months ago after a break down that even she recognized, I convinced her to get help.
+Finally, five months ago after a breakdown that even she recognized, I convinced her to get help.
 We called a hotline together.
 I heard her admit that sometimes she just didn’t want to be here anymore.
 It was clear to me that Darlene did not see this as being suicidal.
 Once the councillor determined that she was not a threat to herself or anyone else, she advised my wife to seek a physician’s help.

-We Waited…waited for help.
+We waited…waited for help.
 She was hurting and we had to wait to get help!
 Admitting that you need help is not the hardest step.
 The waiting is.

-Eight days later she had a doctor’s appointment which she allowed me to sit in on.
-The glossed over version of events that she spun was worthy of a weekend at the spa.
+Eight days later, she had a doctor’s appointment, which she allowed me to sit in on.
+The glossed-over version of events that she spun was worthy of a weekend at the spa.
 Risking our marriage, I clarified a few points and reminded Darlene of a number of specific breakdowns.
 We left there with an antidepressant prescription and the promise that a psychiatrist’s office would call to arrange an appointment.
 Little did he know that Darlene would take those pills with a bottle of wine and that the shrink’s appointment would be a seven-month wait.

 black dog, depression, bell let's talk, january 27